-9-12 VA: VIRTUAL ARKANSAS EMPLOYS A STUDENT SUCCESS COUNSELOR WHO OVERSEES THE OFF-CAMPUS AND FULLY ONLINE (100% VIRTUAL) STUDENT WELLNESS AND SAFET PROGRAM.
-Virtual Arkansas teachers receive professional development to assist in the monitoring of the physical and mental health of students.
-When a situation arises where intervention is determined to be needed beyond what can be done virtually, VA will contact the partnering school to step in to provide additional intervention and/or assistance.
-Virtual Arkansas teachers are trained to report any suspected maltreatment / abuse to the Department of Health Services.
-Additionally, VA provides ongoing professional development to teachers to support SEL strategies.
+7-12 VA: Virtual Arkansas teachers are trained to employ actions and behaviors to ensure the physical and mental health of students.
+Virtual Arkansas uses a variety of methods of communication to do this and partners with schools to ensure students are cared for.
+When a situation arises where intervention is determined to be needed beyond what can be done virtually, Virtual Arkansas will contact the partnering school including the facilitator and counselor to step in to provide intervention.
+Virtual Arkansas teachers are trained to report any suspected maltreatment/abuse to the Department of Health Services.

+Additionally, Virtual Arkansas provides ongoing professional development to teachers to support SEL strategies.

-HVA: When notified by TRVP or VA with a wellness and safety concern, the K-8 CCC or 9-12 facilitator will communicate the concerns to building administrators and counselors.
+HVA: When notified by TRVP or VA with a wellness and safety concern, the K-6 CCC or 7-12 facilitator will communicate the concerns to building administrators and counselors.